A Family of LZ78-based Universal Sequential Probability Assignments: The LZ78 Family of Sequential Probability Assignments

-\prettyref{app:example-lz78-parsing} contains a simple example of this parsing and the associated formation of the LZ78 prefix tree. \begin{construction}[LZ78 Tree] In general, a sequence is parsed into phrases as follows: \begin{enumerate} \item The LZ78 tree starts off as a singular root node. \item Repeat the following until we reach the end of the sequence: \begin{enumerate} \item Starting at the root, traverse the prefix tree according to the next symbols in the sequence until we reach a leaf. \item Add a new node branching off of the leaf, corresponding to the next symbol in the input sequence. \item The LZ78 phrase is defined as the slice of the input sequence used in traversing the tree, including the symbol corresponding to the new branch. \end{enumerate}
+This algorithm can be described in words as follows (refer to \prettyref{app:lz78-algorithm} for a full algorithmic description): \begin{construction}[LZ78 Tree] In general, a sequence is parsed into phrases as follows: \begin{enumerate} \itemsep-0.5em \item The LZ78 tree starts off as a singular root node. \item Repeat the following until we reach the end of the sequence:

+\begin{enumerate} \itemsep-0.5em \item Starting at the root, traverse the prefix tree according to the next symbols in the sequence until we reach a leaf. \item Add a new node branching off of the leaf, corresponding to the next symbol in the input sequence. \item The LZ78 phrase is defined as the slice of the input sequence used in traversing the tree, including the symbol corresponding to the new branch. \end{enumerate}

-\end{enumerate} The number of nodes in prefix tree, excluding the root, is equivalent to the number of phrases that have been parsed.
+\end{enumerate} Each node of the prefix tree corresponds to an LZ78 phrase, so the number of nodes is equivalent to the number of phrases that have been parsed.

 For sequence compression, we assign an index to each node of the tree in the order that the nodes were created, and encode each phrase by the index of the leaf node found in step (1), plus the new symbol used to create the branch in step (2).
-For sequential probability assignment, we keep track of the number of times we traverse each node of the tree, as we will describe in detail in \prettyref{sec:lz78-spa}. \end{construction}
+For sequential probability assignment, we keep track of the number of times we traverse each node of the tree, as we will describe in detail later. \end{construction}